bhomaidan1990/HCI-Project/README.md

 **Motivation:** To improve the daily life of the fragile elderly through technology.
 Because **Smart Home** is very useful for the elderly, as the living in a smart home can ease their everyday activities and in some cases might be the only way of enjoying autonomy without risks[7].

-**Question:** Which Interaction approach among the three studied cases is the most suitable for elderly people, in the light of the defined evaluation metrics.
+**Question:** Which Interaction approach among the three studied cases is the most suitable for elderly people, in the needs of the users.
+Then, find metrics that can help verify the design depending on this requirements.

 **Objectives:**
 1. Design and evaluate different user interaction systems.